I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 Plus, baking is still WAY EASIER than deep fried potato skins.

-- The night before, cook the potatoes in your oven per the directions below, or make Air Fryer Baked Potatoes or Crock Pot Baked Potatoes.
+- The night before, cook your Baked Potatoes, or make Air Fryer Baked Potatoes or Crock Pot Baked Potatoes.

 - Scoop out the insides.
 Save them for another use (see FAQs for suggestions).